-Phone: 714-751-0488 Fax: 714-957-1621 E-Mail: techservice@newmarpower.com The SPM-200 can be configured to send emails when alarms are raised.
+The SPM-200 can be configured to send emails when alarms are raised.
 Emails can be sent to any combination of five addresses.
-Clicking a checkbox next to the right of an email address will send a notification to this receipent in the event of a power interruption.
-Refer back to FIGURE 9 - there we determined which alarms will cause emails to go to which of the five addresses.
+Refer back to FIGURE 7 - there we determined which alarms will cause emails to go to which of the five addresses.
 Here is where we set those addresses.

-The SPM-200 uses the standard SMTP email services.
+The SPM-200 uses the standard SMTP/POP3 email services.
 Contact Newmar support for information on using other email systems such as Gmail or AOL.
-Contact your system administrator or ISP for the SMTP addresses for your system.
+Contact your system administrator or ISP for the SMTP and POP3 addresses for your system.
 The emails that are sent will have the return address that is entered in the "From" Email Address field, and they will contain information about which alarm has been tripped and why.